New skein invariants of links: Skein theory for the generalized invariants

 \begin{thm} Let $P (z,a)$ denote the Homflypt polynomial and let $G (w,a)$ denote the same invariant but with a different parameter $w$ in place of $z$.
 Then there exists a unique ambient isotopy invariant of classical oriented links $P[G]: \mathcal{L} \rightarrow \Z[z, w, a^{\pm 1}, E^{\pm 1}]$ defined by the following rules: \begin{enumerate} \item On crossings involving different components the following skein relation holds:

 where $L_+$, $L_-$, $L_0$ is an oriented Conway triple. \item For ${\mathcal K}^r := \sqcup_{i=1}^r K_i$, a union of $r$ unlinked knots, with $r \geq 1$, it holds that:

 \end{enumerate} \end{thm}

 \begin{rem} \rm As pointed out in the Introduction, in Theorem~\ref{hofr} we could specialize the $z$, the $w$, the $a$ and the $E$ in any way we wish.
 For example, if $a=1$ then $R (w,1)$ becomes the Alexander--Conway polynomial, while if $w = \sqrt{a} - 1/\sqrt{a}$ then $R (\sqrt{a} - 1/\sqrt{a} , a)$ becomes the unnormalized Jones polynomial.
 In each case $H[R]$ can be regarded as a generalization of that polynomial.
-Furthermore, in the case where $G(w,a) = P(z,a)$ (for $w=z$) the ambient isotopy invariant $P[P]$ coincides with the new 3-variable link invariant $\Theta(q, \lambda, E)$ \cite{chjukala}, while for $w=z$ and $E=1/d$, $P[P]$ coincides with the invariant $\Theta_d$ \cite{jula2} (for $E=1$ it coincides with $P$), recall Section~\ref{sectheta}.
+Furthermore, in the case where $G(w,a) = P(z,a)$ (for $w=z$) the ambient isotopy invariant $P[P]$ coincides with the new 3-variable link invariant $\Theta(q, \lambda, E)$ \cite{chjukala}, while for $w=z$ and $E=1/d$, $P[P]$ coincides with the invariant $\Theta_d$ \cite{jula2} (for $E=1$ it coincides with $P$), recall \S~\ref{sectheta}.
 So, our invariant $P[G]$ is stronger than $P$ and it is a (seemingly) 4-variable generalization of the invariant $\Theta$.
 As we shall see below (Proposition~\ref{topequivh}) one variable is redundant.
 Hence, our proof of the existence of $H[R]$ provides a direct skein-theoretic proof of the existence of the invariant $\Theta$, without the need of algebraic tools or the theory of tied links.
-Finally, for $w=z = \sqrt{a} - 1/\sqrt{a}$ the invariant $P[P]$ coincides with the new 2-variable link invariant $\theta(a, E)$ \cite{goula2}, which generalizes and is stronger than the Jones polynomial. \end{rem}
+Finally, for $w=z = \sqrt{a} - 1/\sqrt{a}$ the invariant $P[P]$ can be renamed to $V[V]$, $V$ denoting the ambient isotopy version of the Jones polynomial, and it coincides with the new 2-variable link invariant $\theta(a, E)$ \cite{goula2}, which generalizes and is stronger than $V$. \end{rem}